Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Traced-Contact-Shadows.md

 ## Using Ray-Traced Contact Shadows

 Because this feature is an alternative to the [Contact Shadows](Override-Contact-Shadows.md) Volume override, the initial setup is very similar.
 To setup ray-traced contact shadows, first follow the [Enabling Contact Shadows](Override-Contact-Shadows.md#enabling-contact-shadows) and [Using Contact Shadows](Override-Contact-Shadows.md#using-contact-shadows) steps.
-After you setup the Contact Shadows override, to use ray tracing:
+After you setup the Contact Shadows override, to make it use ray tracing:

 1. In the Frame Settings for your Cameras, enable **Ray Tracing**.
 2. HDRP calculates ray-traced contact shadows on a per-light basis.
 This means you need to enable it for each light.